bryanChatsirichai/CZ2006-SOFTWARE-ENGINEERING/README.md

 Application Demo Link: https://youtu.be/oe0tjP0MRtY

-## My Responsibility
+## Work-Done
-I mainly worked on the **back-end** of the application, using Firebase's Realtime Database Service to store information of Singapore Educational institutions into Firebase directly.
-I also used Firebase's built-in Unity API to retrieve and query the desired information for the front-end that was built using Unity.
+I mainly worked on the planning such preperation such as use-case diagram,sequence diagram etc...
+Dabble abit on the **back-end** of the application, using Firebase's Realtime Database Service to store information of Singapore Educational institutions into Firebase directly.
+I also used Firebase's built-in Unity API to retrieve and query the desired information for the front-end.

-## Tech Stack
+## Technology used
 C#, Unity, Firebase

 ## Links